marcopelegrini/marcopelegrini.github.io/_posts/2025-12-07-brew-backup.md

 ## Homebrew scheduled backup

-Most of my software is installed through [Homebrew](https://brew.sh/), so I've created this setup to back it up automatically for me:
+Most of my software is installed through [Homebrew](https://brew.sh/), so I've created this setup to back it up automatically:

 Built using: